 - Appropriate grooming and daily personal hygiene.
-Avoid products with strong odors such as perfumes, colognes, aftershave, tobacco, etc. - Hair must be clean and pulled back. - No unnatural hair color shades (pink, purple, blue, green, etc.) are allowed. - Facial hair must be short (less than a 1⁄4"), neat, clean, and trimmed to the jaw line. - Nails must be clean and short.
-No nail polish, wraps, gel nails, or artificial nails of any kind may be worn.

-- No hand jewelry (except a plain wedding band with no raised stones and a wristwatch) may be worn in laboratory, simulation, or clinical. - No necklaces may be worn in laboratory, simulation, or clinical. - No visible piercings of any kind are allowed except for small studs in the ear. - Additional criteria may be required in specific clinical areas or to address specific issues.
+Avoid products with strong odors such as perfumes, colognes, aftershave, tobacco, etc. - Hair must be clean and pulled back. - No unnatural hair color shades (pink, purple, blue, green, etc.) are allowed. - Facial hair must be short (less than a 1⁄4"), neat, clean, and trimmed to the jaw line. - Nails must be natural, clean, and short.
+No nail polish, wraps, gel nails, or artificial nails of any kind may be worn. - No hand jewelry (except a plain wedding band with no raised stones and a wristwatch) may be worn in laboratory, simulation, or clinical. - No necklaces may be worn in laboratory, simulation, or clinical. - No visible piercings of any kind are allowed except for small studs in the ear. - Ear gauges should be closed with plugs matching skin tone. - Exposed piercings on eyebrow, tongue, cheek, lip, and nose are not allowed. - Additional criteria may be required in specific clinical areas or to address specific issues.
 Students will be notified of these requirements in advance of the clinical experience. - If differences exist between the PN program and facility policies, the nursing program will conform to the stricter of the two policies. - No laptops and/or tablets at clinical sites.
 Personal use of smart phones by students at clinical is limited for instructor communication only.

 PLEASE NOTE: Failure to meet any of the above criteria may result in the student being sent home from the lab, simulation, or clinical experience.
-The student will be required to make up the entire lab, simulation, or clinical.
+The student will be required to make up the entire lab, simulation, or clinical, if possible.